VerckysOrwa/cryptomise/README.md

 - Express framework

 ## Challenges
-- Optimizing the speed of the response data from the server.
+- Optimizing the speed of the response data from the server is a challenge but i managed to optimize the response time to not more than 30 seconds and 60 seconds at most

 ## link to project
 ### https://cryptomise.netlify.app/